abdulrahmanazab/docker-training-neic/singularity_training/exercise_04_GPUBurn/README.md

 	$ singularity exec --nv ex_04.sif /opt/gpu-burn/gpu_burn.sh > gpu_burn.out &

-While gpu\_burn executes on the background you can run nvidia-smi to check what is happening on the gpu.
+While gpu\_burn executes on the background you can run nvidia-smi to check what is happening on the gpu:

+	$ nvidia-smi -l 1

 Multi-stage build